justin-p/ansible-playbook-gophish/README.md

 Will create a fresh ubuntu 20.04 droplet and configure the following things:

 - Setup basic DNS with CloudFlare.
+- Setup up a DigitalOcean Project.
 - Setup up a DigitalOcean Firewall that
   - allows in 22 from `"0.0.0.0/0", "::/0"`
   - allows 80, 443 in from CloudFlare IP ranges.
+- Setup up a DigitalOcean Droplet.
+- Installs any needed roles locally with ansible-galaxy.
-- Any needed packages for Ansible management.
+- Installs any needed packages for Ansible management.
 - Update installed packages to latest version.
 - Setup Firewall (allows in 22, 80 ,443)
 - Create user for gophish service.